 Everyone likes to use heavy weight in the gym, but in order for us to lift the maximum weight our muscles need to be in the ideal position to generate force.
 When movements become unaligned, muscles are placed at awkward angles decreasing functionality.
 By maintaining proper form you will be able to lift heavier that will be noticed with visible results in a shorter timeframe.

-Gerard Casazza has been a personal trainer for over four years, and played NCAA Division II collegiate soccer.
+Personal trainer for over four years, and played NCAA Division II collegiate soccer.
 He has always shown a passion for fitness, and enjoys changing clients lives through personal training.